-Wiley Hardeman Post was born in Grand Saline, Texas on November 22, 1898.
+Wiley Hardeman Post was born near Grand Saline, Texas on November 22, 1898.
+He was a mechanical genius who fixed things around the farm growing up.
+When he saw his first airplane at a county fair in 1913 he knew that he wanted to be a pilot.
 An oil field accident in 1926 cost him his left eye, and he used part of the $1,800 settlement to buy his first airplane, a Curtiss Canuck.
 In his day he was as well known as Charles Lindbergh or Amelia Earhart.

 Post twice set the record for flying around the world in the Winnie Mae: